WESTERN OKLAHOMA STATE COLLEGE

 Tuition Waiver: Regular, full-time Western employees, their spouses and their qualified dependent children are entitled to receive a 100% tuition only waiver benefit.
 The benefit applies to tuition charges only, all fees and books must be paid by the student.
 Employees are responsible for notifying and providing a copy of the tuition charges to the Director of Financial Aid in the Financial Aid Office.
 The tuition only waiver is granted with the understanding that classes and study hours will not conflict with regular work schedules.
 If it is necessary to take classes during regular working hours, the immediate supervisor must approve.

-Wellness Center: Employee and their spouse will have free use of the Wellness Center.
+Wellness Center: Employee, spouse and dependents (age 16 & over) will have free use of the Wellness Center.

 Flex Time: Employees may be excused to exercise up to two (2) hours per week.
 This time will include dressing/showering/cleaning up.
 Unused time may not be carried from week to week.
 Only on-campus facilities may be used.
 Participants must log in and out of their exercise time.
 For more information go to www.wosc.edu/flex.